JeodC/Lighthouse/docs/modding/LANGUAGE PACKS.md

   # File-select prompts
   "USE THE CONTROL STICK TO SELECT A GAME.": "USA EL STICK PARA ELEGIR UNA PARTIDA."
   "PRESS A TO PLAY THE GAME OR Z TO ERASE IT!": "PULSA A PARA JUGAR O Z PARA BORRAR."
   "ARE YOU SURE?
 PRESS A TO CONFIRM, OR B TO CANCEL.": "$SEGURO?
-PULSA A PARA CONFIRMAR O B PARA CANCELAR."  # ¿SEGURO?…
+PULSA A PARA CONFIRMAR O B PARA CANCELAR."  # ¿SEGURO?...
 ```

 (`$` `%` `(` are the spare slots this pack repaints as `¿` `Á` `Í`; see [#5](#5-fonts-and-glyphs).)